Improved SINR Approximation for Downlink RSMA-based Networks with Outdated Channel State Information: System Model

 We consider a MIMO broadcast channel (BC) configuration, consisting of a transmitter with $N_{\textrm{t}}$ transmit antennas serving $K$ single-antenna users; these are indexed by ${k={1,...,K}}$ and grouped in the set $\mathcal{K}$ with ${N_{\rm{t}} > K}$.
 Similarly to \cite{Dizdar2021}, and for the sake of generality, we assume that one-layer RSMA is employed for multi-user transmission in the DL.

 In this scheme, each user’s message is split at the transmitter into a private and a common component, allowing receivers to partially decode interference while treating the remaining interference as noise.
 Specifically, the message $W_k$ (intended for user $k$) is divided into a private part $W_{\textrm{p}k}$ and a common part $W_{\textrm{c}k}$, for all $k \in \mathcal{K}$.
-These components are assumed to be statistically independent.
 The common parts $W_{\textrm{c}k}$ are aggregated into a single common message $W_{\rm c}$, which, along with the $K$ private messages $W_{\textrm{p}k}$, is independently encoded into streams $s_{\rm c}$ and $s_k$, respectively, where $\mathbb{E}\{|s_k|^2\} = 1$.
 All streams are then linearly precoded prior to transmission.
 Hence, the transmit signal is written as: